* Record US soybean crop, corn is No. 3 as yields fall

 WASHINGTON, Oct 8 (Reuters) - The U.S. corn crop is likely to be far smaller than expected as late summer heat reduced yields across the Corn Belt, and the corn stockpile will shrink to less than a four-week supply by next fall, a government report said on Friday.

-The U.S. Agriculture Department shocked market watchers, cutting its corn crop estimate 4 percent and soybeans 2 percent based on conditions Oct.
-1. Its forecast of crop size and season-ending stocks sent grain prices soaring in Chicago.
+In a shock to markets, the U.S. Agriculture Department cut its estimate of the corn crop by 4 percent and soybeans by 2 percent based on conditions Oct.
+1. Its forecast of crop size and a bare-bones level of season-ending stocks were well below analysts’ expectations and sent grain prices soaring in Chicago.

 “Smaller crops get smaller in both corn and soybeans,” said Don Roose, president of U.S. Commodities in West Des Moines, Iowa.
 “Soybeans have lost their cushion.
 South America is going to be most important.”